 How to Microwave Wild Rice

 This method leaves a bit to be desired: it's not all that fast and it can be tricky to get the right texture.
 That said, sometimes a microwave is what's at hand, and a person can certainly cook wild rice in one.

-Combine 1 cup wild rice and 3 cups water or broth and 1/2 teaspoon fine sea salt in a covered 2-quart glass or other microwaveable container.
+Combine 1 cup wild rice and 3 cups water or broth and 1/2 teaspoon fine sea salt in a covered 2-quart glass or another microwaveable container.
 Microwave on full power for 5 minutes.
 Microwave on 50 percent power for 30 minutes.
 Let stand 15 minutes and taste - the wild rice should be tender.
 If it's not, microwave in 2-minute increments until it is.
 Drain, if necessary.

 It's also possible to pop wild rice the way you pop popcorn.
 The result is crunchy kernels perfect to use as a garnish on salads (it's particularly good on kale salads) or sprinkled onto creamy wild rice soup.